json-iterator/go/README.md

 # Why jsoniter?

-* Jsoniter is the fastest JSON parser, it could be up to 10x faster than normal parser, data binding included (shameless self [benchmark](/benchmark.html))
+* Jsoniter is the fastest JSON parser.
+It could be up to 10x faster than normal parser, data binding included.
+Shameless self [benchmark](/benchmark.html)
-* Having a developer friendly api is our #1 prioprity, you can choose from bind-api, any-api or iterator-api or all of them (checkout your [api choices](/api.html))
+* Extremely flexible api.
+You can mix and match three different styles: bind-api, any-api or iterator-api.
+Checkout your [api choices](/api.html)
-* Unique iterator api can iterate through JSON directly, zero memory allocation! (see how [iterator](/api.html#iterator-api) works)
+* Unique iterator api can iterate through JSON directly, zero memory allocation!
+See how [iterator](/api.html#iterator-api) works

 # 1 Minute Tutorial